 Put A Stop To Sexual Harassment

-Welcome to Ceartas Legal LLP.
-Our Del Mar sexual harassment lawyers fight aggressively to protect the rights of employees.
-If you believe that you are being victimized by a coworker or supervisor, dread going into work every day, and don’t know where to turn, our experienced sexual harassment attorneys at Ceartas Legal LLP are here for you.
+Welcome to Ceartas Legal.
+Our Del Mar sexual harassment lawyer will fight aggressively to protect the rights of employees.
+If you believe that you are being victimized by a co-worker or supervisor, dread going into work every day and don’t know where to turn, attorney Greg A. Klawitter at Ceartas Legal is here for you.

-Contact one of our knowledgeable lawyers today by calling 619-826-6930 to schedule your free, confidential consultation with a leading sexual harassment & employment law firm.
+Contact our knowledgeable lawyer today by calling 619-826-6930 to schedule your free, confidential consultation at a leading sexual harassment and employment law firm.

-We will thoroughly review with you the behaviors and actions you have suffered.
-Based on our attorneys’ extensive experience assisting clients in California sexual harassment cases, we will help you find the most effective course of action to get the justice you deserve.
+Mr. Klawitter will thoroughly review with you the behaviors and actions that you have suffered.
+Based on his extensive experience assisting clients in California sexual harassment cases, he will help you find the most effective course of action to get the justice you deserve.

 Failure to act in a timely manner may result in the loss of your right to take legal action.
 Do not let this happen.
-Call an employment lawyer at Ceartas Legal LLP as soon as possible and we will ensure that your legal rights are protected.
+Call our employment lawyer at Ceartas Legal as soon as possible to ensure that your legal rights are protected.

-Conveniently located in downtown Del Mar, the employment attorneys at Ceartas Legal LLP represent clients who work throughout the county.
+Conveniently located in downtown Del Mar, Mr. Klawitter represents clients who work throughout the county.